 Should I invest my emergency fund?

 No. An emergency fund must be liquid and stable -- investing it in stocks or bonds means it could be down 20-40% exactly when you need it most (recessions and personal crises often coincide).
-A high-yield savings account at 4.10% APY earns real yield in 2026 while remaining fully liquid and FDIC insured.
+A high-yield savings account at around 4.00% APY earns real yield in 2026 while remaining fully liquid and FDIC insured.
 Once your emergency fund is fully funded, direct additional savings to investment accounts.

 Is a money market account better than HYSA for an emergency fund?